-Patient brokering, sometimes referred to as body brokering, is a practice that preys on people recovering from drug or alcohol addiction.
-At its core, the scheme offers compensation to the "recruiters" or "brokers" who refer patients to certain treatment facilities.
+Patient brokering sometimes referred to as body brokering is a practice that preys on people recovering from drug or alcohol addiction.
+At its core, the scheme offers compensation to the “recruiters” or “brokers” who refer patients to certain treatment facilities.

-This leads people who are struggling with sobriety into a vicious cycle of relapse, detox and treatment.
-Brokers will most often show up at addiction support meetings, both in person and online, as well as popular hangout spots and even certain treatment facilities.
+This leads people who are struggling with sobriety into a vicious cycle of relapse, detox, and treatment.
+Brokers will most often show up at addiction support meetings, both in-person and online, as well as popular hangout spots and even certain treatment facilities.
 They will use financial incentives and sometimes even drugs or alcohol to entice people into specific rehab centers so that they can receive a hefty commission from these places.

 How Does it Happen?

 Frequently, these people find their victims through online and in-person support groups for drug or alcohol addiction.
-With the rise of social media, platforms like Facebook make it even easier for these people to pose as either fellows in recovery or people who have a "perfect solution" for those hoping to stay clean and regain control of their lives.
+With the rise of social media, platforms like Facebook make it even easier for these people to pose as either fellow in recovery or people who have a “perfect solution” for those hoping to stay clean and regain control of their lives.

 This is why it’s incredibly important for anyone in recovery to be wary of how much personal information is shared in any support group.
 Most are safe spaces, but it’s better to be overly cautious and skeptical of anything that sounds too good to be true.
 Brokers prey on those who are willing to share a lot of personal details, especially if they have health insurance or come from well-to-do families.